 Since the Doctor of Ministry program is considered a professional degree, the involvement of a student in his particular ministry is considered essential.
 In the event a student should leave a current ministry position while enrolled in the program, the student could remain enrolled for a period of one year while pursuing another ministry position.
 The student would be allowed to take a maximum of two seminars during this time.
-If the student is not able to return to a ministry position within the one-year period, the student would be allowed to drop back to another cohort or withdraw from the program without penalty.
+If the student is not able to return to a ministry position within the one-year period, the student will be allowed to withdraw from the program without penalty.